The Impact of Safety Posters on Accident Prevention

-Besides posters and other threat/punitive methods, workers are concerned about their wages.
+Besides posters and other threat or punitive methods, workers are concerned about their wages.
 At the beginning and end of the shift, everyone is focused on the numbers.
 Workers may engage in "At Risk" behaviors during the shift, leading to accidents.
 If a plant manager disregards a machine guard, supervisors are likely to follow suit.
 Workers may feel confused and drawn to incentives, prioritizing numbers over safety, ultimately working in an "At Risk" environment.

 Fostering a behavior-level approach is the most effective method for promoting safe practices at work.